-Favorable safety profile across two phase 3 clinical trials, a long-term safety study, and an HPA axis suppression study1-3
+Established safety profile across two phase 3 clinical trials, a long-term safety study, and an HPA axis suppression study2-4

 DUOBRII Lotion is contraindicated in pregnancy.

 DUOBRII Lotion contains tazarotene, which is a teratogenic substance.
-In females of reproductive potential, obtain a negative pregnancy test within 2 weeks prior to initiating treatment and advise patients to use an effective method of contraception during treatment.
+In females of reproductive potential, obtain a negative pregnancy test within 2 weeks prior to initiating treatment.
+Initiate DUOBRII Lotion therapy during a menstrual period.
+Advise female patients of reproductive potential to use an effective method of contraception during treatment.

 - DUOBRII Lotion was assessed in an 8-week HPA axis suppression study.